-Certainly Keats was aware of social and political upheavals of his day, including the infamous massacre of working protestors at the Battle of Peterloo in Manchester in the summer of 1819.
+Certainly, Keats was aware of the social and political upheavals of his day, including the infamous massacre of working protestors at the Battle of Peterloo in Manchester in the summer of 1819.
 He did have radical leanings but tended not to express them in his poetry, unlike say, Shelley.

 So, is 'To Autumn' simply about the season and nothing else?